-Gorkha people living in the proposed Gorkhaland state now consists three types of people: (1) decedents of Nepali/Gorkha people living in the region long before creation of India (2) some of the ex serviceman of Gorkha regiment who decided to settle in Darjeeling Hills (3) people and their decedents who moved from Nepal to the Darjeeliing area after Indo-Nepal treaty of 1950 searching for job.
+Gorkha people living in the proposed Gorkhaland state in India now consists three types of people: (1) decedents of Nepali/Gorkha people living in the region long before creation of India (2) some of the ex serviceman of Indian Gorkha regiment who are originally from Nepal but decided to settle in Darjeeling Hills (3) people and their decedents who moved from Nepal to the Darjeeling area after Indo-Nepal treaty of 1950.

 Sugauli treaty(1816) also facilitated the creation of a Gorkha Regiment in British Indian force recruiting from Nepal.
 After the independence of India in 1947 Gorkha regiment was partitioned into British Gurkha and Indian Gorkha.
-And for both of the regiments people are still being recruited exclusively from Nepal.
-Nepali citizen now serve in Indian Army Gorkha regiment without being citizen of India.
-Majority of Ex.Serviceman of Indian Gorkha regiment come back to homeland Nepal after their service but some choose to settle in India, predominately in Darjeeling, as this area is already populated by Nepali language speaking similar people.
+Majority of Ex.Serviceman of Indian Gorkha regiment come back to homeland Nepal after their service but some choose to settle in India, sometimes in Darjeeling.

-Also, as the 1950 Indo-Nepal treaty allowed citizens of Nepal and India to live in each others country legally, many Nepali people have been moving to Darjeeling hills looking job opportunity in Tea plantations and settled there (likewise many Bihari people have been moving to terai region of Nepal searching for job opportunities).
+Also, as the 1950 Indo-Nepal treaty allowed citizens of Nepal and India to visit, work or live in each other's country legally, many Nepali and Indian people have crossed the border and permanently settled in the new country.

 Timeline of Gorkhaland

 1789: Kingdom of Gorkha/Nepal conquered Sikkim Kingdom which also covered proposed Gorkhaland at that time.